 Days are made of hours.
 Hours of minutes.
 If I begin to enjoy the minutes, the moments, the small things, it would change my ordinary life into an extraordinary life!

 I have to stop rushing through my days.
 Stop moving on to the next thing.
 And, instead savor the moments: the first cool breeze after weeks of summer heat, the leaves gently blowing in the wind, a morning walk with the dog, the laughter of friends-like-family, a gift of prayers answered, the smell of a lavender candle, the beauty of the sunset every evening.

 One of my favorite roads in Spring Hill is Denning Lane.
 It is a country lane that weaves through farm land connecting two busy highways.
-After dropping Elijah at the high school, I often take it back home.
-Rarely, do I see another car.
-However, this morning I was being followed by a truck that was obviously in a big hurry.
+Before Elijah started driving after dropping him at the high school, I would often take it back home.
+Rarely, did I see another car.
+However, one morning I was being followed by a truck that was obviously in a big hurry.
 And, I was not!
 So, as I pulled over to let speedy go by, this sign captured my attention:

 SLOW…there it was.
 A gentle reminder from God for me to continue to slow down.
 Yes, that sign has been there all the hundreds of times I have driven by before.
 But, for me today, it was again a nudge toward what God is teaching me…to slow down, enjoy the moments.

 The best lived lives are those lived in the ordinary moments of each day with a thankful heart.

 “Take your everyday, ordinary life – your sleeping, eating, going-to-work, and walking around life – and place it before God as an offering.
 Embracing what God does for you is the best thing you can do for him.”
 Romans 12:1 MSG